Degradosome: Functions

 The RNA degradosome is a huge multi-enzyme association that is involved in RNA metabolism and post-transcriptional control of gene expression in numerous bacteria such as Escherichia coli and Pseudoalteromonas haloplanktis.
 The multi-protein complex also serves as a machine for processing structured RNA precursors in the course of their maturation.

 RNA helicase is considered to help in the process of degradation to develop the double helix structure in RNA stem-loops.
 Occasionally, copurification of rRNA with degradosome is appreciated, which suggests that the complex may take part in rRNA and mRNA degradation.
 There is very little clear information about the role of degradosome.
 Looking into the steps of the degradation of a transcript in E. coli, what is known is that in the first place the endoribonucleases can cleave the substrates so that later the exoribonucleases can work on the products.
 RhIB has very little activity by itself but the interaction with RNAse E can stimulate it.
 The role of enolase in the degradation process of RNA is still not properly described, apparently it helps the complex to be more specific during the process of degradation.

 One particularly intriguing aspect of the bacterial RNA degradosome is the presence of metabolic enzymes in many of the studied complexes.
 In addition to the enolase enzyme present in the E. coli degradosome, the metabolic enzymes aconitase and phosphofructokinase have been identified in the C. crescentus and B. subtilis degradosomes respectively.
 The reason for the presence of these enzymes is currently unclear.

 Degradosome activation

 This multi-protein complex is stimulated by a non-coding RNA, called miRNA in Eukaryotic cells and sRNA in bacteria.
 Small sequences of aminoacid are usually used to target mRNA for its destruction.
 From here, there are two ways to do it: targeting translation-initiation region (TIR) or coding DNA sequence (CDS).
 Firstly, to attach sRNA to targeted mRNA a Hfq (chaperone protein) is needed.
-Once the attachment is done, if the complex Hfq-sRna ends on TIR, it blocks ribosome binding site (RBS) so ribosomes can not translate, and activates nucleases (RNase E) to eliminate mRNA.
+Once the attachment is done, if the complex Hfq-sRna ends on TIR, it blocks ribosome binding site (RBS) so ribosomes cannot translate, and activates nucleases (RNase E) to eliminate mRNA.
 Another possibility is ending on another region, that makes the complex work as a finisher point of the translation.
 This way, the ribosomes can do their job of decoding, process that stops when they arrive to the complex, where all the destruction procedure is switched on.